 Step 8.
 Negotiate

 Sellers, meanwhile, will likely include a loan contingency.
-During this part of the process, there may be counteroffers and negotiations between you and the seller about the price of the home or repairs you might want the seller to make.
+During this part of the process, there may be counter offers and negotiations between you and the seller about the price of the home or repairs you want the seller to make.
 The appraiser will also file a report on the home, so that you and your lender can feel confident the home’s value matches its price.
 Keep copies of all communications as negotiations progress.

 Step 9.
-Finalize Documentation and Close On Your Property
+Finalize Documentation and Close on Your Property

 At the closing of the loan, you’ll need to sign documents and handle other aspects that a Realtor might typically help you with.

-Recommended: How Long Does It Take to Close On a House?
+Recommended: How Long Does It Take to Close on a House?

 First-time homebuyers can